Cheating in online games: Packet interception and manipulation

 The security of game software can be circumvented by intercepting and/or manipulating data (divided into "packets") in real-time while in transit from the client to the server or vice versa (i.e. a man-in-the-middle attack).
 Interception can be passive or result in active manipulation; either method can be performed on the client machine itself or via an external communication proxy; some aimbots incorporate this method.

+Third-party hardware peripherals

+Input hacking

+Some computer and console devices sold under the guise of "accessibility peripherals" have been used to gain unfair advantages over other players of games, such as eliminating recoil completely and boosting aim assistance, and some may even include additionally downloadable macros.

+Some games use different pools for matchmaking purposes, for instance, PC players are matched with other PC players, and console players are matched with other console players.
+A console peripheral allowing the use of mouse and keyboard can be used to trick the console system to provide additional aim assistance provided to controllers.

+DMA hacking

+More sophisticated online video game cheaters use specialized DMA attack cards to access a game's memory, providing features such as seeing through walls.
+This method uses a second computer to analyze the memory dump without requiring any software modification on the computer that a game is running on, making it much harder to detect than conventional cheats.
+A mouse-emulator can then automatically aim and fire, implementing an aimbot.
+Delta Force is notorious for its tug-of-war between cheaters and Anti-Cheat Expert developers.

 Anti-cheating methods and limitations

 There are many facets of cheating in online games which make the creation of a system to stop cheating very difficult; however, game developers and third-party software developers have created or are developing technologies that attempt to prevent cheating.
 Such countermeasures are commonly used in video games, with notable anti-cheat software being BattlEye, GameGuard, PunkBuster, Valve Anti-Cheat (specifically used on games on the Steam platform), and EasyAntiCheat.

-Exploits of bugs are usually resolved/removed via a patch to the game; however, not all companies force the patches/updates on users, leaving the actual resolution to individual users.